The Cruelty Behind Peruvian Alpaca Wool

 Some Serious Doubts

-While I have no doubt that what the Higg Index says about the environmental impact of alpaca wool is true, I think it’s important to take this Index with a huge, huge grain of salt.
-They rate silk as being the absolute worst fabric for the environment, and give alpaca a terrible score of 283, while petroleum based fabrics such as acrylic and polyester, which are obviously horrendous for the environment, get a much lower score (52 and 44 respectively).
+I think it’s important to take this Index with a huge grain of salt.
+They rate silk as being the absolute worst fabric for the planet, and give alpaca a terrible score of 283.
+On the other hand, petroleum based fabrics such as acrylic and polyester, which are obviously horrendous for the environment, get a much better score.
+(52 and 44 respectively).

-The site is funded by the US government, amongst other organisations, and seems to favour any petroleum based fabric over anything natural.
+The site is funded by the US government, amongst other organisations.
+And it seems to favour any petroleum based fabric over anything natural.
 Even linen and hemp scored worse than polyester!
 In short, I don’t think I trust the Higg Index at all.

 Would you still buy Peruvian alpaca wool after reading this article?
 We’d love to hear what you think in the comments section below!